-"is more important than I am" or "has more authority than I have"

-for he was before me
+"is more important than I am" or "has more authority than I have" $\,$ for he was before me fullness grace after grace

 Be careful not to translate this in a way that suggests that Jesus is more important because he is older than John in human years.
 Jesus is greater and more important than John because he is God the Son, who has always been alive.